alipay/goldfish/docs/guide/reactive.md

 );
 ```

-Direct reference is possible in the page and component:
+Direct reference is possible in the Page and Component:

 ```xml
 <view>{{data.title}}</view>
 ```

-### Change data
+### Change Data

 To change data in the responsive system is even more simple -- just modify data directly and then all places with the data used are updated synchronously:
 ```js